Fabxx/XBMC360/README.md

 in my case i mapped it to X

-and save the file.

 NOTE: for d-pads the button is indicated as "hat":

 `Joystick 0 hat 1 Down`

-Also, change all the `name` controller parameters into your game contorller name.
+Also, change all the `name` controller parameters into your game controller name.

 Example: